schiduluca/TrafficSimulator/README.md

 # TrafficSimulator

 # Creators
-* Schidu Luca - Core of the application, simulation
+* Schidu Luca - Core of the application
-* Schidu Vasile - UI (haven't done yet)
+* Schidu Vasile - UI, simulation

 # Tasks performed
 * Simulate the work of an intersection with 4 traffic lights.